Summer Shake Up

-The workshop was designed to engage the imagination of youth from all musical backgrounds.
-Throughout the week, students learned and practiced beat-matching, mixing, scratching, and more.
-While offering practical experience with turntables and vinyl records, The Chulita Vinyl Club ATX also presented DJing as an art form with a rich culture and history, with portions of each class covering the history of DJ culture, music collectives, basic music theory, and an introduction to zine-making.
-Students were encouraged to use found music and images to create their own narratives, celebrating personal history and cultural exploration.
+The four-day camp is designed to engage the imagination of youth from all backgrounds and introduce them to the world of vinyl.
+Throughout the week, students learn and practice beat-matching, mixing, scratching, and more.
+While offering practical experience with turntables and vinyl records, The Chulita Vinyl Club ATX also presented DJing as an art form with a rich culture and history, with portions of each class covering the history of DJ culture, music collectives, and an introduction to zine-making.
+Students are encouraged to use found music and images to create their own narratives, celebrating personal history and cultural exploration.

 About the Instructors